Shijō Kasa Boko

 An Umbrella and Children’s Dance

-The Shijo Kasa Boko embodies what some of the Gion Festival floats probably looked like in the Muromachi Period (1337-1573).
-History tells us the floats started out as pikes or halberds, and eventually morphed to their current form.
-Remarkably, it was recently reintroduced to the festival after a 117-year absence, no small undertaking.
+Today the Shijō Kasa Boko shows us what some of the Gion Festival floats probably looked like in the Muromachi Period (1337-1573).
+History tells us the floats started out as pikes or halberds.
+Eventually, over centuries, they morphed to their current forms.

-The highlight of the Shijo Kasa Boko is its children’s dance and music, unique in the festival procession.
-Two boys in costume and what are called “bear wigs” dance with long poles, simpler and similar in idea to the dancing at Ayagasa Boko.
-Six more boys accompany them with various percussion instruments: bells, drums, and clave sticks.
+The highlight of the Shijō Kasa Boko is its children’s dance and music.
+With Ayagasa Boko, it’s unique in the Gion Festival saki matsuri‘s July 17 procession.
+In the dance, two boys wear costumes and “bear wigs” wave long poles in a lively dance.
+And six more boys accompany the dance with various percussion instruments: bells, drums, and clave sticks.

 This float’s history is somewhat mysterious: it disappeared in 1872 and there are no records explaining why.
-A great fire in 1864 destroyed numerous floats, yet it’s known that Ayagasa Boko participated in the Gion Festival from 1864-1871.
-In the 1975 the chōnai decided to revive its float, and after years of researching, fundraising and other logistics, relaunched the float in 1988.
+We know that a great fire in 1864 destroyed many floats.
+But records show that Shijō Kasa Boko wasn’t one of them.
+We also know Shijō Kasa Boko participated in the Gion Festival from 1864-1871.